cloudberrydb/cloudberrydb/src/backend/cdb/dispatcher/README.md

 The implementation of dispatcher is mainly located under this directory.

 ### Terms Used:
+* QD: Query Dispatcher, a backend forked by master with role GP_ROLE_DISPATCH who dispatches plan/command to QEs and get the results from QEs.
+* QE: Query Executor, a backend forked by master/segments with role GP_ROLE_EXECUTOR who gets plan/command from QD and pick a piece of it to execute.
 * Gang: Gang refers to a group of processes on segments.
 There are 4 types of Gang:
 	* `GANGTYPE_ENTRYDB_READER`: consist of one single process on master node
 	* `GANGTYPE_SINGLETON_READER`: consist of one single process on a segment node